JYU-IBA/jibal/README.md

 get_stop 4He 2MeV -l "7Li0.60 6Li0.40" -t 1000tfu -v -v
 ~~~~

-### Jibaltool

-Run

-    $ jibaltool

-to get a short help.
-You can extract entire files of stopping data and see the current JIBAL configuration.

 ## Using the jibal library with your own programs

 Using CMake is preferred, see directory "demo" for an example of a C++ program using Jibal.

-Alternatively when compiling your programs against jibal you can get the compiler flags with pkg-config (assuming pkg-config finds jibal.pc file)
+Alternatively when compiling your programs against jibal you can get the compiler flags with pkg-config (assuming pkg-config finds the `jibal.pc` file)

 ~~~~
 pkg-config --cflags --libs jibal